|Former Siciliano's employee,|

 |Max & Chris from the Mitt|

 One of the most iconic of our former homebrew customers to make brewing a profession is Nate Walser.
-Nate began his professional brewing career with a short stint at New Holland, later moved on to Founders, and is now the head brewer at Perrin Brewing Company in Comstock Park.
+Nate began his professional brewing career with a short stint at New Holland, later moved on to Founders, and then spent time as the head brewer at Perrin Brewing Company in Comstock Park.
 I’m quite sure that no one who knew Nate back when he was boiling five gallon batches on his kitchen stove had any idea that he would have such a tremendous impact on the West Michigan craft beer culture.

 Last Saturday I took a minute to observe the buzz of activity in the store’s homebrew section.
 While I watched customers weigh and grind their grains, choose their yeast and gather their hops, I wondered if perhaps one of them would be the next to make the transition from passionate hobbyist to brewing professional.
 If history tells us anything, it's that the possibility is very real.